LovelyBuggies/LovelyBuggies.github.io/notes/content/rl/from_pg_2_ppo.md

 ### Other PG Variants

+Since the intent of this post is to introduce how PPO comes from PG, we do not focus on other PG variants.
+Readers can refer to them in the hidden boxes.

 {{% details "Deterministic PG" %}}

 Sometimes we hope the policy function to be deterministic to reduce the gradient estimation variance and improve the exploration efficiency for continuous action space (the deterministic PG is a special case of the stochastic PG, with $\sigma=0$ in the re-parameterization $\pi_{\mu_{\theta}, \sigma}$) (i.e., a decision $a=\mu_{\theta}(s)$).
 PG for a deterministic policy in continuous action space is,